 5 load testing methodologies

 Simply choosing a load testing tool is not enough—you need to accompany it with an appropriate testing methodology.
 Selecting a tool without considering how to effectively implement it will provide little benefit.
-Here are 5 common load testing methodologies.
+Here are five common load testing methodologies.

 Production traffic replication